 - Marriage certificate or Statutory Declaration of Common Law Union (for accompanying spouse/partner)

 5. A temporary work permit will normally be issued for the dates outlined in the letter of invitation.
 However, there are other factors, such as passport expiry date, which the immigration officer will take into consideration when issuing a work permit.

 Spouses and accompanying children: If applicable, a spousal work permit and/or visitor records and/or study permits for accompanying dependent children will be issued at the same time.
 It is important for accompanying family to have the necessary documentation from CIC as this has an impact on benefits coverage.

-6. After arrival, the new postdoctoral fellow must apply in person for a Social Insurance Number (SIN) at an HRSDC office.
+6. After arrival, the new postdoctoral fellow must apply in person for a Social Insurance Number (SIN) at a Service Canada office.
 Upon receipt of the SIN card, a copy of this and the temporary work permit must be supplied to Faculty Relations.
 In the event that the SIN card is not issued prior to the employment start date, a copy of the SIN application receipt will suffice in the interim.
 Please note that SINs are valid for the duration of the temporary work permit.

 Please note that you are not allowed to begin working until the effective date of your work permit; for example, if you were hired effective July 1 but your work permit is not effective until August 15, your start date will now be August 15th.

 7. Upon receipt of the SIN card, the postdoctoral fellow must provide a copy of the SIN card to Faculty Relations.